MachuPicchuX/HoneypotBasic/README.md

 # HoneypotBasic

-Honeypot (code of token which no one can sell).
-TG channel: @scamgd
+Honeypot (code of token which NO ONE can sell).

+This is only example!
+It's not full part!

+TG channel with prices and other staff: @scamgd

+TG me: @scamcoinx